Letter of Invitation

 International teams may need a letter of invitation in order to obtain a visa so that they can come to the United States.
 As you go through the competition process, each team will receive confirmation emails that indicate completion of that step as well as what steps are forthcoming.
 This may be used as needed.

 Only teams that proceed to Final Design Report phase AND submit their documentation on time will be invited to attend the flyoff.
-Teams that need a letter of invitation may then contact Alex D'Imperio to obtain an official letter of invitation.
+Teams that need a letter of invitation may then contact Michael Lagana to obtain an official letter of invitation.

 One letter of invitation will be prepared.
 When requesting the letter, please send your most recent team roster.
-This letter, noting all team members and faculty, will then be sent to the primary team contact as indicated by the team’s application.
+When requesting the letter, please send your most recent team roster with each team member’s legal name as it appears in their passports.
+Failure to provide full legal names can result in delays processing your visa.
 This person is responsible for providing a copy to any team member that may need one for visa purposes.

 Non-US citizens traveling to the competition from abroad may be required to obtain a visa to enter the country.
 Visas are handled by the US Department of State.
 Neither AIAA nor any corporate sponsor have influence in any way on whether a person receives